Inducing Group Fairness in Prompt-Based Language Model Decisions: Experiment Results

-First, we evaluate PaLM~2~S model \cite{anil2023palm} with respect to equality of opportunity.
-These experiments follow the classification methodology described in Sec. \ref{sec:classification_methodology} and use the Civil Comments Identity \cite{borkan2019nuanced} dataset.
+\paragraph{Group fairness without remediation.} First, we evaluate the two classifier approaches on PaLM~2~S \cite{anil2023palm} with respect to equality of opportunity.
+These experiments follow the methodology described in Sec. \ref{sec:classification_methodology} and use the Civil Comments Identity \cite{borkan2019nuanced} dataset.

-The results of this evaluation for the two groups with the highest ratio gaps are given in Tab. \ref{tab:fpr_ratio_unremediated} and the full table is given in Tab.~\ref{tab:full_fpr_ratio_unremediated} (in the appendix).
-These elevated ratios imply that there is headroom for group fairness remediation.
-In the rest of the experiments, we will describe remediation approaches and present their empirical performance.
+The FPR ratios for the two groups with the highest ratio gaps are given in Tab. \ref{tab:fpr_ratio_unremediated} and the results for all groups are given in Tab.~\ref{tab:full_fpr_ratio_unremediated} (Appendix).
+These elevated FPR ratios imply a need for group fairness remediation.
+In the remainder of this section, we will focus on remediation approaches and analyze their empirical performance vs fairness trade-offs.